 Whatever you are feeling, do not deny those feelings; accept them, acknowledge them, even thank them for showing you the way to healing yourself and for helping you to move into your power.

 If anything keeps coming back up from your previous work, there is no shame in going back and releasing more negative feelings.
-Sometimes, our emotions are layered on top of each other and it will take several focused release sessions to fully release all the layers.
-Just keep reminding yourself that you will get through this, that those uncomfortable emotions are guiding you to better feelings and towards finding your true self.
+Sometimes, our emotions are on top of each other, and it will take several focused release sessions to get all the layers fully.
+Keep reminding yourself that you will get through this, that those uncomfortable emotions are guiding you to better feelings and towards finding your true self.

 Feeling More Positive

-Often at this stage, you may find recurring issues that keep morphing under the same theme.
-Family issues often have many layers of healing and they go deep, so do not be surprised if now the same issue keeps coming up just in a different form.
+At this stage, you may find recurring issues that keep morphing under the same theme.
+Family issues often have many layers of healing, and they go deep, so do not be surprised if now the same problem keeps coming up just in a different form.

 Just give it attention like all the other emotions, work through it.
-You can now start asking the universe for guidance, then let it go and always reach for better feeling thoughts around the issue.
+Now start asking the universe for guidance, then let it go and always reach for better feeling thoughts around the issue.

 Consciously healing and moving up the scale.

-You can start this journey at any place on the scale and is really there only to help you get more aware and conscious about your own healing.
-All healing starts with you.
+You can start this journey at any place on the scale, and it is there only to help you get more aware and conscious about your healing.
+All healing begins with you.
 Take it slow as you feel your way through all the emotions that are going to be coming up.
-Remember you have probably been burying your emotions most of your life, so it is going to take some time to work through them.
+Remember, you have probably been burying your emotions most of your life, so it is going to take some time to work through them.